Everette Lee DeGolyer: Later life and philanthropic activities

-In September 1949 DeGolyer was diagnosed with a detached retina in his right eye, though he had been having some difficulty with vision in both eyes, and had noticed the problem for at least a year.
-Surgery to reattach the retina was unsuccessful, though his retinal problems could have been the result of anemic retinopathy, not uncommon in untreated sufferers of aplastic anemia with consistently low hemoglobin counts.
-After being prescribed Chloromycetin, an antibiotic given to prevent eye infections, but which became the primary cause of his aplastic anemia, he was officially diagnosed with the illness around 1952.
-After suffering with diminishing vision, memory problems and the painful blood disease for close to seven years, Everette DeGolyer took his own life in his office in Dallas on December 14, 1956.
+In September 1949 DeGolyer was diagnosed with a detached retina in his right eye, though he had been having some difficulty with vision in both eyes and had noticed the problem for at least a year.
+Surgery to reattach the retina was unsuccessful, though his retinal problems could have been aggravated by anemic retinopathy, not uncommon in untreated sufferers of aplastic anemia with consistently low hemoglobin counts.
+After being prescribed Chloromycetin, an antibiotic given to prevent eye infections, which became the primary cause of his aplastic anemia, he was officially diagnosed with the illness around 1952.
+After suffering from diminishing vision, memory problems, and a painful blood disease for close to seven years, Everette DeGolyer took his own life in his office in Dallas on December 14, 1956.